FiveTechSoft/mod_harbour/docs/index.md

 layout: default
 ---

 **Harbour for the web is finally here**.
 It took years to understand what we really need and how to implement it.
-But the Harbour for the web momentum, the xbase developers web momentum, has **finally arrived**.
+But the Harbour for the web momentum, the **xbase developers web momentum**, has **finally arrived**.

 **mod Harbour** is an **extension module** for **Apache** that provides full support to **execute PRGs and HRBs files from the web**.